Top 10 Tips for International Exhibiting

 The biggest mistake that US companies make when taking their US trade show experiences abroad is assuming that their formula for success in the US will work the same internationally.
 Exhibiting abroad requires a recalculation of thinking and exhibit strategy.

-Here are 10 Tips for American exhibitors when taking their brand and
+Here are 10 Tips for American exhibitors when taking their brand and message abroad.

 1. Marketing tactics and exhibit designs that work well in one country do not necessarily work the same in another.
 Investigate what is different.

 2. Don’t go it alone!
 Work with an experienced partner from the region, or one who is extremely familiar with the venue and event.
 Ask your exhibit partner to prepare a design drawing (from your input) that meets the rules and regulations for the country event.
 Design should include the components that the regional exhibit visitors are accustomed to when exhibiting in their country.

 Note that most exhibit floor spaces abroad are not necessarily available in tidy 10’x 10’ increments like in the US.
 Can be odd metric sizes.
 Not a big deal, but needs to be considered.
 A regional partner also will be most helpful with arranging freight and labor requirements at the set up and for assisting to order show site services with pre payment/taxes included.
 (Check out an association group like IFES to find a trusted partner).